 11. The Last Bookstore

 My next recommendation is The Last Bookstore.
-This old bank building was turned into a two-story bookstore which has an insane amount of books but has a lot of other cool things to see as well.
-Some of those are the book tunnel that you can walk through and the old bank vault which houses crime novels.
-It’s a good place to just walk around and take it all in.
+This old bank building was turned into a two-story bookstore that has an insane amount of books but has a lot of other cool things to see as well.
+Some of those are the book tunnel that you can walk through and the old bank vault, which houses crime novels.
+It’s a good place just to walk around and take it all in.

 12. Clifton’s Cafeteria

 Close by The Last Bookstore is Clifton’s Cafeteria, which is a famous Los Angeles spot that has been around for over 50 years.
-This unique cafeteria has all sorts of absurd things for you to see such as tigers that you can sit next to, a giant three-story tree, and all kinds of weird oddities around the restaurant.
+This unique cafeteria has all sorts of absurd things for you to see, such as tigers that you can sit next to, a giant three-story tree, and all kinds of weird oddities around the restaurant.
 It just reopened a year or two ago, and it’s a great place to go with your family.
+This location is not always open, check the website before you go.

 13. Art’s District